opengisci/dsad/syllabus.md

 ### Required Materials and Resources

 There are no required book purchases.
-A few digital articles will be provided and assigned to inform afternoon activities, assignments, and the final projects.
+Three or four digital articles will be provided and assigned to inform afternoon activities, assignments, and the final projects.

 You will need a laptop computer (MacOS, Windows, or Linux) and the following free software and accounts: